fivestars/git-hooks/README.md

 # git-hooks
-git-hooks - A tool for managing and invoking custom git hook scripts.
+A tool for managing and invoking custom git hook scripts.

 ## Description:

 git-hooks is a tool to facilitate git hook management, specifically being able to store your hooks under source control within the repository itself and simply reference them from a multiplexer hook installed in the